thandal/venera/README.md

 # Venera -- Venus Planetary Radar Doppler/Delay Image Processing
 Use `wget_venus_data.sh` to download data.
-Use the radar_images.ipynb notebook to do processing.
+Use the process_radar_images.ipynb notebook to do processing.

-WORK IN PROGRESS -- there are still some unexplained sources of error, and the code is still a bit hacky!!!
+WORK IN PROGRESS -- the code is still under development, and has been hacked up to produce various outputs.

 ![venus_ocp_20150813_161747_small.png](/figures/venus_ocp_20150813_161747_small.png)